-See section E9 of this manual.
+See section E8 on page 31 of this manual.

 S6 Replacing a Remote Control

 If the wireless control becomes lost or damaged, a new one can be ordered from any Escea retail agent.
 When you have the new remote, the following procedure needs to be followed to "teach" the remote to only communicate with that fire.